-It is known that, under the previous assumptions, the density of the processes $(X_t){t\geq 0}$, $(X_t^{(\varepsilon)}){t\geq 0}$ exists in positive time and satisfies some Gaussian bounds, see e.g Aronson [Aro59], Sheu [She91] or [DM10] for extensions to some degenerate cases.
+It is known that, under the previous assumptions, the density of the processes $(X_t){t\geq 0}$, $(X_t^{(\varepsilon)}){t\geq 0}$ exists in positive time and satisfies some Gaussian bounds, see e.g. Aronson [1,23] or [8] for extensions to some degenerate cases.

 The goal of this work is to investigate how the closeness of $(b{\varepsilon}, \sigma{\varepsilon})$ and (b, σ) is reflected on the respective densities of the associated processes.
 Important applications can for instance be found in mathematical finance.
-If the dynamics of (1.1) models the evolution of the (log-)price of a financial asset, it is often very useful to know how a perturbation of the volatility σ impacts the density, and therefore the associated option prices.
+If the dynamics of (1.1) models the evolution of the (log-)price of a financial asset, it is often very useful to know how a perturbation of the volatility σ impacts the density, and therefore the associated option prices (see also Corielli et al. [6] or Benhamou et al. [2] for related problems).

 Another important application includes the case of mollification by spatial convolution.
 This specific kind of perturbation is useful to investigate the error between the densities of a non-degenerate diffusion of type (1.1) with Hölder coefficients (or with piecewise smooth bounded drift) and its Euler scheme.
-In this framework, some explicit convergence results can be found in [KKM15].
+In this framework, some explicit convergence results can be found in [16].